 Northern Pacific Flamingo, Ocotal, Tamarindo, Samara

-This area is famous by the abundance of billfish, with sailfish and marlin being taken in phenomenal numbers.
-Flamingo Beach is the major sport fishing center in the northern coastal area of the country offering a full-service marina, but boats also charter out of nearby Coco’s beach, Tamarindo Visit Local Website For Fishing in Tamarindo, Ocotal, Brasilito, Potrero and a few points in between.
+This area is famous for the abundance of billfish, with sailfish and marlin being taken in phenomenal numbers.
+Flamingo Beach is the major sportfishing center in the northern coastal area of the country offering a full-service marina, but boats also charter out of nearby Coco’s beach, Tamarindo Visit Local Website For Fishing in Tamarindo, Ocotal, Brasilito, Potrero and a few points in between.
 A bit further south, there are boats operating below Cabo Blanco, out of Nosara, Garza, Samara and Carillo beach–a region that gets more protection from the winds that normally blow late December into March and April

 The fertile fishing grounds of the North Pacific provides year-round action for approximately 25 varieties of sport fish.
 Although most famous for its sail fishing from April through September, these same waters produce great marling catches almost every month of the year.

 Marlin: Caught every month of the year, with mid-November to early March exceptional, then slowing a bit from April into early June when it picks up again, peaking in August and September.

-Sailfish: Caught throughout the year, with May trough August normally the top seasons.
+Sailfish: Caught throughout the year, with May through August normally the top seasons.
 They may begin to thin out in September and the slowest months are from late August through November.

 Tuna: Peak months are probably August through October, but when all else fails, there are always tuna, any time of the year you want to look for them, and more often than not when you’d just as soon avoid them to concentrate on billfish.
 The yellowfin and some bigeye tuna are often found well inside the Santa Catalina Islands 30 minutes or less running time from the beach, while schools of the 12 to 20 pounders are usually abundant on the outside.
 You frequently find concentrations of 40 to 60-pound tuna, and there are plenty of the 200 to 400 pounders caught every year.